NasBuk/OHLC-API-Data-Acquisition-Pipeline/README.md

    The bash script automates the entire workflow, from data download to Kaggle upload, supporting a cron job setup for ongoing updates.
 It allows integration of multiple trading pairs and exchanges through a single configuration file.

 2. **Comprehensive Data Integration**
    OHLC data from multiple exchanges is integrated and volume-weighted, creating a robust, continuous index.
 The data cleaning process includes gap detection, imputation, and open-close (OC) alignment.
-Please see the attached notebook for a walkthrough of how we create an indexed set and to see why certain operations take place during creation.

 3. **Exchange-Agnostic Design**
    With `API_CONFIG`, exchanges can be added dynamically, allowing scalability and integration of additional pairs or data sources.
 This will work for ANY OHLC data that is offered through an API endpoint.